bioasp/meneco/README.md

     --enumerate           enumerate all minimal completions
 ```

-# Usage Command line interface
+# Calling Meneco from a python script

-You can use meneco from python by calling the commande run_meneco() with the paths of files as input arguments and a boolean value for the enumeration (TRUE for the enumeration, else FALSE) :
+You can use meneco from python by calling the command run_meneco() with the paths of files as input arguments and a boolean value for the enumeration (TRUE for the enumeration, else FALSE) :

 ```py
 from meneco import meneco